aliyun/terraform-provider-alicloud/website/docs/r/eip_association.html.markdown

 * `allocation_id` - (Required, ForcesNew) The allocation EIP ID.
 * `instance_id` - (Required, ForcesNew) The ID of the ECS or SLB instance or Nat Gateway.
+* `instance_type` - (Optional, ForceNew, Available in 1.46.0+) The type of cloud product that the eip instance to bind.

 ## Attributes Reference